-Let’s talk about bathrooms people.
+Let’s talk about how to organize a small bathroom.
 Weird topic, sure.
 Necessary?
-Totally.
-Here’s the deal.
-We have ONE bathroom.
-One.
+Totally!
+Here’s the deal… we have ONE bathroom.
 If you’ve been around for a while, you know I have four kids (all boys!) and one darling hubby.
-Well mathematicians, that is 6 of us.
-6 humans, one bathroom.
-Not cool.
-So far it’s been fine because two of the littles aren’t potty trained yet but they still have to bathe, brush teeth, comb hair etc. It makes for a crowded room in the mornings.
-We’ve been in this house for 4 years and I have FINALLY come up with an organization method that seems to be working for everyone.
-Halle-friggin-lujah!
+It makes for a crowded room in the mornings.
+We’ve been in this house for awhile and I have FINALLY come up with an organization method that seems to be working for everyone.
 I did this about a month and a half ago but wanted to wait until I was sure this system was working before sharing it.
 NEVER has my bathroom stayed this clean and organized for so long.
 I’d say it’s working.
-Here are my 3 steps to getting it organized and keeping it that way.
+Here are my 3 steps to getting a small bathroom organized and keeping it that way!

-You can see that we have one tiny vanity cabinet and then have two narrow and tall cabinets where we keep the majority of our things.
+You can see from the photos below we have one tiny vanity cabinet and have two narrow and tall cabinets where we keep the majority of our things.

 Here’s how I do it.

 Lay everything out on the floor and organize your stuff into different sections based on categories.
 This will look like a huge mess at first but it will get better!

 Once it is all organized and separated, start placing everything in the correct size bin for the group.
 You can get these containers almost anywhere and they are so cheap!